Chapter 1. Understanding InfiniBand and RDMA

-- The application copies the data from the kernel’s own internal memory space into the buffer provided by the application.
+- The application copies the data from the internal memory space of the kernel into the buffer provided by the application.

-This process means that most network traffic is copied across the main memory of the system if the host adapter uses direct memory access (DMA), or otherwise at least twice.
-Additionally, the computer executes a number of context switches to switch between the kernel and application context.
-Both context switches can cause a high CPU load at high traffic rates and slow down other tasks.
+This process means that most network traffic is copied across the main memory of the system if the host adapter uses direct memory access (DMA) or otherwise at least twice.
+Additionally, the computer executes some context switches to switch between the kernel and application.
+These context switches can cause a higher CPU load with high traffic rates while slowing down the other tasks.

-RDMA communication bypasses the kernel intervention in the communication process, unlike the normal IP communication.
+Unlike traditional IP communication, RDMA communication bypasses the kernel intervention in the communication process.
 This reduces the CPU overhead.
-The RDMA protocol enables the host adapter to know when a packet comes in from the network, which application should receive it, and where in the application’s memory space, the packet should be stored.
-Instead of sending the packet to the kernel to be processed and then copied into the user application’s memory, with InfiniBand, the host adapter places the contents of the packet directly in the application’s buffer.
-This process requires a separate API, the InfiniBand Verbs API, and applications must support this API before they can use RDMA.
+The RDMA protocol enables the host adapter to decide after a packet enters the network which application should receive it and where to store it in the memory space of that application.
+Instead of sending the packet for processing to the kernel and copying it into the memory of the user application, the host adapter directly places the packet contents in the application buffer.
+This process requires a separate API, the InfiniBand Verbs API, and applications need to implement the InfiniBand Verbs API to use RDMA.

-Red Hat Enterprise Linux 8 supports both the InfiniBand hardware and the InfiniBand Verbs API.
-Additionally, Red Hat Enterprise Linux supports the following technologies that allow to use the InfiniBand Verbs API on non-InfiniBand hardware:
+Red Hat Enterprise Linux supports both the InfiniBand hardware and the InfiniBand Verbs API.
+Additionally, it supports the following technologies to use the InfiniBand Verbs API on non-InfiniBand hardware: